-- Hold the industry to account to deliver improved performance and a greater focus on the needs of passengers. - Make the case for the investment pipeline supporting delivery of service commitments and future enhancements specified in TfN's Strategic Transport Plan. - Implement the recommendations in the Blake Jones review including the case for further devolution and work with the outputs of the Williams Review on rail reform and more accountability. - Improve communications with partners and stakeholders.
+- → Support the industry and Rail North Partnership in the response to and recovery from Covid-19, including a strong focus on the needs of passengers and businesses together with the short-term investment needed to support the recovery. - → Make the case for the investment pipeline supporting delivery of service commitments and future enhancements specified in TfN's Strategic Transport Plan. - Implement the recommendations in the Blake Jones review including the case for further devolution and work with the outputs of the Williams Review on rail reform and more accountability. - → Improve communications with partners and stakeholders.